Akshat1224/Akshat1224/README.md

 ### 💻 Currently Working On
 ✅ Developing an **interactive e-commerce landing page** using React.js and Tailwind CSS.
-✅ Enhancing my **Laravel** skills to build robust backend applications.
+✅ Enhancing my **full stack** skills to build robust backend applications.
 ✅ Exploring **Redux** for better state management in React applications.

 ---